yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 8. Fill needed fields
 9. Click Create

-> Notice that this currency will be available for all price lists and Stores
+> Notice that this currency will be available for all price lists and Stores.

 ### How to set timeframes for price